WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: WiC-TSV: The Benchmark

 \subsection{Statistics}

-A statistical overview over the dataset and their splits is shown in Table \ref{tab:statsdataset}.
-The totality of 4668 available examples were split into train, development and test sets with a ratio of 63:9:28 which allows a sophisticated analysis of the generalisation capabilities of tested systems, while still providing an appropriately sized training set.
+A statistical overview of the dataset and their splits is shown in Table \ref{tab:statsdataset}.
+The totality of 3832 available instances were split into train, development and test sets with a ratio of 56:10:34 which allows a sophisticated analysis of the generalisation capabilities of tested systems, while still providing an appropriately sized training set.

-The test set contains around 55\% general purpose examples and 45\% from specific domains.
-For each domain, the number of unique senses is relatively low compared to the general domain subset, which results in a higher number of examples per target sense.
-For all three splits, positive and negative examples are approximately balanced.
+The test set contains around 55\% general purpose instances and 45\% from specific domains.
+For each domain, the number of unique target words is relatively low compared to the general domain subset, which results in a higher number of instances per target word.
+However, for domain specific words, a great variety of senses is used in the contexts, yielding a big diversity among the instances.
+For all three splits, positive and negative instances are approximately balanced.